CERTCC/trommel/README.md

 * web application scripting variables, and
 * Android application package (APK) file permissions.

-TROMMEL has also integrated [vFeed](https://vfeed.io/) which allows for further in-depth vulnerability analysis of identified indicators. <br />
+TROMMEL has also integrated [vFeed](https://vfeed.io/) which allows for further in-depth vulnerability analysis of identified indicators to enrich the output. <br />

 ## Dependencies
 * [Python-Magic](https://pypi.python.org/pypi/python-magic) - See documentation for instructions for Python3-magic installation
 * [vFeed Database](https://vfeed.io/pricing/) - For non-commercial use, register and download the Community Edition database

 # Usage
 ```